WtireXoo/Zoohack/README.md

 # Future Updates

-2.0 ==> Better ui, the last update before the paid ones come in, Features that blow your mind 1 dollar (skrill,paypal)
+2.0 ==> Better ui, the last update features that blow your mind 1 dollar (skrill,paypal)

-3.0 ==> Only can be accesible through a private key, details will be in the future.
+3.0 ==> Only can be accesible through a private key

 # Founders